 The Rail Revenue World Congress 2016 brought together rail industry experts with the objectives to look at ways of using technology to grow revenue and increase customer engagement.
 Amadeus was part of it, and Thomas Drexler shared his view on how technology is changing the rail industry and how to bring real innovation to railways.

 Technology is powering all customer touch points

-How can railways make the most of the opportunities from the digital world?
-The answer is technology, enabling to reach customers anywhere, at anytime.
+How can railways make the most of the opportunities in the digital world?
+The answer is technology.
 We have identified three technology trends that will shape the future of travel and will help railways better target new customer touch points: